alexclassroom/auto-hide-admin-bar/readme.txt

 == Frequently Asked Questions ==

-= Can this plugin be translated in my own language? = Sure, just go to https://translate.wordpress.org/projects/wp-plugins/auto-hide-admin-bar and translate this plugin in your own language.
+= Can this plugin be translated in my own language? = Sure, just go [here](https://translate.wordpress.org/projects/wp-plugins/auto-hide-admin-bar) and translate this plugin in your own language.

 == Screenshots ==
 How do we make screenshots of things that are hidden? :)

 == Changelog ==
 = 1.6 =
-* Added toggle switch in the admin bar to enable/disable auto-hiding of the admin bar
+* Added toggle switch in the admin bar to (temporarely) enable/disable auto-hiding of the admin bar without going to the settings page.
+* Fixed links in readme.txt.
+* Added GitHub repository link to readme.txt.

 = 1.5 =
 * Changed behaviour of arrow.
 It now needs to be clicked to show/hide the admin bar, and has been given a little design love.